Coffee Prices Surge on Global Crop Concerns

-Coffee prices this morning are moving sharply higher for a second day, with Arabica posting a 7-1/2 month high and Robusa posting a new all-time high.
+Coffee prices this morning are sharply higher, with arabica climbing to a 1-1/2 year high and robusta coffee posting a new all-time high.
 Coffee crop concerns in Brazil and Vietnam are fueling fund buying of coffee futures.
-Somar Meteorologia reported Monday that Brazil's Minas Gerais region received 2.5 mm of rainfall in the past week, or 12% of the historical average.
+Somar Meteorologia reported Monday that Brazil's Minas Gerais region received 15.8 mm of rainfall in the past week, or 74% of the historical average.
 Minas Gerais accounts for about 30% of Brazil's arabica crop.
 Robusta coffee is surging to new record highs on fears that excessive dryness in Vietnam will limit the country's robusta coffee production.

 Tight robusta coffee supplies from Vietnam, the world's largest producer of robusta coffee beans, are a major bullish factor.
 On March 26, Vietnam's agriculture department projected that Vietnam's coffee production in the 2023/24 crop year could drop by -20% to 1.472 MMT, the smallest crop in four years, due to drought.
 Also, the Vietnam Coffee Association said that Vietnam's 2023/24 coffee exports could drop -20% y/y to 1.336 MM.
 In addition, Marex Group Plc forecasts a global 2024/25 robusta coffee deficit of -2.7 million bags due to reduced output in Vietnam.

+Fund buying has supported this month's surge in coffee prices.
+Last Friday's weekly Commitment of Traders (COT) report showed funds boosted their long arabica coffee positions by 9,560 net-long positions to a record 66,885 in the week ended April 9.
+However, the record-long position could also exacerbate long liquidation pressures in a price downturn.

+A bearish factor for coffee futures is weakness in the Brazilian real (^USDBRL), which fell to a 1-year low against the dollar today.
+The weaker real encourages export selling by Brazil's coffee producers.

-A bearish factor for coffee was Wednesday's report from Cecafe that showed Brazil's Mar green coffee exports jumped +41% y/y to 3.9 million bags.
+A negative factor for coffee was last Wednesday's report from Cecafe that showed Brazil's Mar green coffee exports jumped +41% y/y to 3.9 million bags.
 Brazil is the world's largest producer of arabica coffee beans.

 Larger coffee exports from Brazil are bearish for prices.
 Brazil exporter group Comexim, on February 1, raised its Brazil 2023/24 coffee export estimate to 44.9 million bags from a previous estimate of 41.5 million bags.